apollographql/apollo-link-persisted-queries/README.md

 *Happy Path*
 1. Client sends query signature with no `query` field
 2. Server looks up query based on hash, if found, it resolves the data
-3. Client recieves data and completes request
+3. Client receives data and completes request

 *Missing hash path*
 1. Client sends query signature with no `query` field